balacode/cmdx/README.md

 ## File Manipulation Commands:

 **DD (del-dup): Delete Duplicates**

 cmdx dd /source /target

+Deletes all files in /target that already exist in /source.
+The command does not care about file names.
+Instead it compares the contents of files with identical sizes.

+** :sos: Use this command with care: files are deleted at once, without going to trash can! **

 **LD (list-dup): List Duplicate Files**
-Helps you to find duplicate files.
+Lists duplicate files in the specified folder (or source and target folders).
+Does not delete or change any files.

-cmdx dd /source
+cmdx ld /source
 Lists all identical files in /source folder.

-cmdx dd /source /target
+cmdx ld /source /target
 Lists all files in /target that have identical files in /source.

 **RD (ren-dup): Rename Duplicate Files**